Chatbot Pricing: How New Models Reduce Enterprise Risk

-Conversational AI platforms – known as virtual assistants or chatbots – represent a promising technology that is already projected to cut business expenses by as much as $8 billion in less than five years.
+Conversational AI platforms – known as virtual assistants or chatbots – represent a promising technology that is already projected to reduce chatbot pricing and cut business expenses by as much as $8 billion in less than five years.
 However, despite the transformative revolution and the promise it brings, chatbots are not mature enough yet for businesses to fully rely on them to perform all tasks.

-Still, forward-thinking businesses – from small startups to large enterprises – recognize the potential benefits of chatbot development.
-The decision to move forward is typically determined based on a number of factors, including target audience, required activities, specific business needs, and often most importantly, price.
+Despite the chatbot risks of them not being fully reliable, forward-thinking businesses – from small startups to large enterprises – recognize the potential benefits of chatbot development.
+The decision to move forward is typically determined based on a number of factors, such as:

 The potential financial value of implementing virtual assistants is clear.
 After all, a standard interaction with a chatbot generally costs less than $1.
 If that interaction can replace a live communication with the call center, which costs $10-12 on average, or help avoid a technician dispatch, which could cost $150, the savings are obvious.

 However, the efficiency of conversational AI platforms will not be seamless from the start.
-If out of 10 interactions with chatbots, four customers terminate the chat in frustration, three are escalated to a live agent, two offer the customer erroneous information, and one is successfully solved by the bot, then the end results do not justify the means.
+If out of 10 interactions with chatbots, four customers terminate the chat in frustration, three are escalated to a live agent, two offer the customer erroneous information, and one is successfully solved by the bot, then they haven’t achieved the desired end result.

 The cost involved with taking repeat calls or lowered NPS is simply not worth the amount saved on the few interactions the bot is able to handle independently.